The SIAMS Inspection Process

 The Church of England provided guidance on SIAMS inspections (September 2021) which outlined the main points for schools to note regarding the scheduling of inspections.

-- SIAMS inspections will mostly take place between one and two years after the academic year in which they would have taken place before the COVID-related suspension.
+• Currently, SIAMS inspections will usually take place between one and two years after the academic year in which they would have taken place before the COVID-related suspension.
 There will, however, be some exemptions to this.

-- It will not be possible to calculate the academic year of a school’s next SIAMS inspection.
-Instead, there will be a list published during the summer term each year of schools that are expected to have their SIAMS inspection during the following academic year.
-This will take place for the duration of the first cycle of inspections following the resumption of inspections.
-Please click here for the list of schools likely to be inspected in 2024-25 (see page 12 for church schools in our Diocese).
+• A list is published annually during the summer term each year of schools that are expected to have their SIAMS inspection during the following academic year.
+This will continue to take place for the duration of the first cycle of inspections following the resumption of inspections following COVID.
+Please click here for the list of schools likely to be inspected in 2025-26 (see page 10 for church schools in our Diocese).

 Christian Vision